kfly8/Result-Simple/README.md

 # => ($data, undef)
 ```

-Return a tuple of value and undef.
+Return a tuple of a given value and undef.
 When the function succeeds, it should return this.

 ### Err